Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

-In this section, we explore the topological structure of four prevalent frameworks, FL, DDPL, IL, and TL, and analyze the impact of unlearning on the inherited models within these frameworks.
-We propose the UMIG, which can describe the model inheritance and update relationships in these learning frameworks in a unified manner.
+In this section, we explore the topological structure of four prevalent frameworks, i.e., FL, DDPL, IL, and TL, and analyze the impact of unlearning on the inherited models within these frameworks.
+We propose using DAG, which can visualize and capture the model inheritance and update relationships in these learning frameworks in a unified manner.